chuangm-cc/computer-vision-projects/spatial-pyramid-matching/README.md

 ## Visual Words Dictionary

-Filter responses from training images are clustered using k-means to form a dictionary of visual words.
+Filter responses sampled from training images are clustered using **K-means** to form a dictionary of **K visual words**, which discretize continuous local features into a symbolic representation.

+Larger dictionaries provide finer visual distinctions at the cost of increased computational complexity.

 ---

 ## Wordmap Visualization

-Each pixel is mapped to its nearest visual word.
+Each pixel is assigned to its nearest visual word, producing a **wordmap** that reflects the spatial distribution of local appearance patterns.

-Larger dictionaries capture finer image structures.
+Increasing the dictionary size results in finer structural segmentation.

 **K = 10**